Stem Cell Systems Biology

 We design new algorithms to analyze single-cell and multi-omic datasets.
 We build models of cellular signaling dynamics and cell fate decision-making.
 We develop methods for Bayesian parameter inference of multiscale models with heterogeneous data.
 Read more.

-- Paper out now: age-dependent effects of Igf2bp2 on HSCs
+- Paper out now: Single-cell multiomics of kidney dimorphism

-- Paper out now: Single-cell transcriptomic analysis of zebrafish cranial neural crest
+- Paper out now: Single-cell parameter inference of Ca2+ dynamics

-- Paper out now: multiscale modeling of tumor-immune-EMT dynamics
+- Paper out now: Stochastic modeling & inference tumor-immune dynamics